 From the business case to building a sense of community, what is it really like to create better, more sustainable places to live, work and do business?
-Ben Gill shares insights from the brains behind three of our inspiring One Planet Communities
+Patrick Clift shares insights from the brains behind three One Planet Living communities

 Baker District, Canada’s latest One Planet Community, is a partnership by Windmill Developments and the City of Guelph.
 Comprising residential, retail and community space including a much-needed new library, it is set to become a thriving new community that further revitalises downtown Guelph, a small city in Ontario.

 Bioregional created the internationally recognised One Planet Living framework following our involvement in developing the iconic BedZED eco-village in south London in 2002.
 One Planet Living comprises 10 simple principles that cover all aspects of sustainability.

 It’s designed to benefit the wider city as well as the people who live there by creating jobs, improving local amenities, and provide high-quality, sustainable housing.
 The development also aims to set a precedent for future local sustainable communities.

 While addressing all One Planet Living’s ten principles, the project is particularly focused on three areas: